TI-BASIC-Dev/SOLVHUB/README.md

 # SOLVHUB
-[WIP] Program for the Ti-84+ CE graphing calculator for use in varying subjects and fields
+[WIP] Program for the Ti-84+ CE graphing calculator for use in varying subjects and fields.